Hyperbolic geometry of shapes of convex bodies: The area distance

 A \emph{convex body} is a non-empty compact convex subset of $\mathbb{R}^n$.
-In this article, we set $n>1$.
-For a plane convex body $K$ (i.e. a convex body in $\R^2$), speaking about the ``area'' of $K$ usually means to look at its two dimensional Lebesgue measure.
-Note that the area of plane convex bodies is positively homogeneous of degree $2$: for $\lambda>0$, $\a(\lambda K)=\lambda^2 \a(K)$.
+In the present article, we set $n>1$.
+For a plane convex body $K$ (i.e. a convex body in $\R^2$), speaking about the ``area'' of $K$ usually means to look at its volume (two dimensional Lebesgue measure).
+Note that the area of plane convex bodies is positively homogeneous of degree $2$: for $\lambda>0$, $\operatorname{vol}_2(\lambda K)=\lambda^2 \operatorname{vol}_2(K)$.
 For a convex body in $\R^3$, the ``area'' usually refers to its surface area, i.e. the $2$-dimensional total Hausdorff measure of its boundary $\partial K$.
 Here also, the surface area is positively homogeneous of degree two.

-There are two ways to generalize the notion of ``area'' to convex bodies in $\R^n$ for $n>3$.
+For $n>3$, there are two ways to generalize the notion of ``area'' to convex bodies in $\R^n$.
 Both are coming from the Steiner Formula.
-Let $B^n$ be the closed unit ball centred at the origin in $\R^n$, and let $\kappa_n$ be its volume.
+Let $B^n$ be the closed unit ball centered at the origin in $\R^n$, and let $\kappa_n$ be its volume.
 Let us set $\kappa_0=1$ and $\kappa_1=2$.
-If $K$ is a convex body in $\R^n$, then there exists non-negative real numbers $V_i(K)$, $i=0,\ldots,n$ such that, for any $\epsilon >0$,
+If $K$ is a convex body in $\R^n$, then there exist non-negative real numbers $V_i(K)$, $i=0,\ldots,n$ such that, for any $\epsilon >0$,

 Here $\mathrm{vol}_n$ is the Lebesgue measure of $\R^n$, and the sum is the Minkowski addition: $A+B=\{a+b|a\in A,b\in B\}$.
 It appears that $V_0(K)=1$ and $V_n(K)=\mathrm{vol}_n(K)$.